TimonPasslick/tilang/docs/type system.md

 You can express that something is **either** of type `A` **or** of type `B` by writing `A | B`.

 You can express that something is **both** of type `A` **and** of type `B` by writing `A & B`.

+## Object types

+Object types are **sets of named types or named values that can both be unspecified** and they are **named themselves**.

+Only values of object types must be fully specified, not the object types themselves.

+## Values as types

+Values can be used as types that only have one possible state, which is the value.

+Only types with multiple states must be annotated with the `type` specifier because you can't use them as values.

+## Subtype relationships

+## Functions

+## IO and global variables